 The Anatomy of Dr. Tulp was one of Rembrandt’s first group portraits and coincided with the new “social phenomenon” of Dutch men commissioning portraits depicting them together while celebrating.
 As shown in the painting, anatomy lessons were a social event back in the 17th century, taking place in lecture rooms that were actual theatres, with students, colleagues and the general public being permitted to attend on payment of an entrance fee.
 Here also, the depicted spectators are appropriately dressed for a solemn social occasion.
 It is thought that, with the exception of the figures to the rear and left, these people were added to the picture later.

-Actually, one person is missing: the Preparator, whose task it was to prepare the body for the lesson.
+Actually, one person is missing in the painting: the Preparator, whose task it was to prepare the body for the lesson.
 Important scientist such as Dr. Tulp certainly would not be involved in menial and bloody work like dissection, and such tasks would be left to others.
 It is for this reason that the picture shows no cutting instruments.
 Instead we see in the lower right corner an enormous open textbook on anatomy, possibly the 1543 De humani corporis fabrica (Fabric of the Human Body) by Andreas Vesalius.
 Medical specialists have commented on the accuracy of muscles and tendons painted by the 26-year-old Rembrandt.
 It is not known where he obtained such knowledge; it is possible that he copied the details from an anatomical textbook.

 The corpse to be disected is that of the criminal Aris Kindt (alias of Adriaan Adriaanszoon), who was convicted for armed robbery and sentenced to death by hanging.
 He was strangled earlier on the same day of the scene.
 The face of the corpse is partially shaded, a suggestion of umbra mortis (shadow of death), a technique that Rembrandt was to use frequently.
 The Anatomy Lesson of Dr Nicolaes Tulp hang in De Waag, the weigh-house in Amsterdam’s Nieuwmarkt, where the anatomy took place.
 It remained in Amsterdam until the early nineteenth century.
 After the disbandment of the Guild of Surgeons in 1798, the guild’s paintings passed to the Surgeons’ Widows Fund.
 In 1828 the governors of the fund decided to sell this painting.
 However, the proposed public sale was forbidden by Royal Decree.
 The painting was then purchased by the Dutch government, and it has been in the Mauritshuis collection ever since..
 A less detailed copy of The Anatomy Lesson of Dr. Nicolaes Tulp by an unknown artist hangs in Edinburgh as part of The University of Edinburgh Fine Art Collection.